ulpandy/my-project/backend/README.md

-# Bolt Backend API
+# Backend API

-This is the backend API for the Bolt task management application.
+This is the backend API for the task management application.
 It provides endpoints for user authentication, task management, and activity tracking.

 ## Table of Contents